-Purpose of Project The Health Enhancement Research Organization (HERO), in collaboration with workplace wellness experts, sought companies from a variety of industries, business types and sizes to participate in a case-study project.
+Purpose of Project

+The Health Enhancement Research Organization (HERO), in collaboration with workplace wellness experts, sought companies from a variety of industries, business types and sizes to participate in a case-study project.
 These case studies focus on employers that have developed and actively fostered a healthy culture in the workplace, one that is intentionally designed with elements and indicators that support employee health and well-being.
 The case studies were developed based on HERO's definition and elements of a culture of health.

+Company Overview

-Company Overview Shell is an integrated energy company that aims to meet the world's growing need for more and cleaner energy solutions in ways that are economically, environmentally, and socially responsible.
-Its businesses include Upstream, Integrated Gas and New Energies, Program Background Shell Health is a global function within the Shell organization, delivering strategy, products, solutions, and services to the business in the area of health and human performance.
-The multidisciplinary health team creates innovative tools that deliver quality and foster and Downstream.
+Shell is an integrated energy company that aims to meet the world's growing need for more and cleaner energy solutions in ways that are economically, environmentally, and socially responsible.
+Its businesses include Upstream, Integrated Gas and New Energies, and Downstream.
 The Projects & Technology organization manages the delivery of major projects and drives the organization's research and innovation.
 Shell's purpose is to power progress together with more and cleaner energy solutions.
 Shell has operations in over 70 countries.
-TIMELINE OF HEALTH AND WELLNESS PROGRAMS

-Figure 1 impactful personal and health- related outcomes for the business.
+Program Background impactful personal and health- related outcomes for the business.
 The team does this by looking after the health of individuals, teams, and the business while also looking for opportunities to improve human performance through a culture of health.
 See Figure 1 on the previous page and Figure 2 below for references. employees started with a body mass index (BMI) of 30 or higher, and 131 successfully completed the 12-month program.
 The pilot proved successful, with participants losing a median of 10 pounds, a 4.3% total body weight reduction.
 Participants also experienced a mean 1.5-point reduction in BMI.
 The total weight loss was 1,367 pounds.